-The World Music Festival is a 4-day event featuring popular local bands including Locarno, Mazacote, MNGWA and the Boom Booms in Vancouver in April.
+The Vancouver World Music Festival is a 3-day event featuring Locarno and other local bands at venues like the Imperial and Guilt & Co. in April.

 World Music Festival

-Celebrating its fourth year in 2018, World Music Fest is an annual event with concerts at a few different venues around town.
-It features various genres of music, but at its core is definitely Latin.
+Celebrating its fifth year in 2019, World Music Fest is an annual event with concerts at a couple of different venues around town.
+It features various genres of music, but at its core is Latin.

 World Music Fest is an artist-curated festival, meaning it’s run and organized by some of the artists themselves.
 Specifically, it was founded by musicians Robin Layne and Tom Landa from the Vancouver band Locarno.

 At the festival most of the participating bands are local, although there is also the occasional touring band that happens to be in the area.
 The festival is also committed to encouraging young performers.

 In 2018 the festival took place over the course of four days.
 In addition to concerts at the Imperial and Guilt & Co., there was also a free live music event at the Trout Lake Community Centre.
 Something similar took place again last year in 2019.
 On May 5th (so on Cinco de Mayo) there was free Mexican-themed activities and live music between noon and 3 pm.
 Click Trout Lake for details.